benday-inc/git-repo-sync/README-for-nuget.md

 There are probably some repositories that you work with all the time and that have frequent changes.
 You can mark a configured git repository as a 'quick sync' repository using `gitreposync addrepo /quicksync`.

-To update just your quick sync repositories, run `gitreposync update /quicksync`
+To update just your quick sync repositories, run `gitreposync quicksync`

 ### Category
 You can also organize your repositories by category.
 You can set the category for a repository using `gitreposync addrepo /category:{category-name}`.